Suicides and suicide attempts

 • 5.2% report having had suicidal thoughts in the past 12 months

-• 5.4% report a suicide attempt in their lifetime
+• 5.4% report a suicide attempt at some point in their lives

 • 0.4% report a suicide attempt in the past 12 months